bitowaqr/about_me/content/authors/admin/_index.md

 ## about me

-I am a PhD student in the Wellcome Trust docotral training center for Public Health, Economics, and Decision Science at the School of Health and Related Research in Sheffield.
+I am currently a PhD student in the Wellcome Trust doctoral training center for public health, economics, and decision science at the School of Health and Related Research (ScHARR), University of Sheffield.

-I initially trained as a Medical Doctor but soon became more interested in research.
-I completed my doctoral thesis on the relationship between staffing and quality of care in hospitals at the Institute for Health Systems Research at the University of Witten/Herdecke in Germany.
-Subsequently, I did a research masters in health sciences, with a focus on epidemiology and health technology assessment, at Maastricht University in the Netherlands.
-Before I joined ScHARR in September 2018, I briefly worked as a clinical trial investigator and interned at the WHO in Geneva, Switzerland.
+Before I joined ScHARR in September 2018, I did a research masters in health sciences, with a focus on epidemiology and health technology assessment, at Maastricht University in the Netherlands.
+During my studies, I also led a project in the field of digital epidemiology at the Netherlands Institute for Health Services Research.
+Prior to this, I graduated as a physician and completed a doctoral degree in medicine at the Institute for Health Systems Research, University of Witten/Herdecke in Germany.
+Between studying, I have worked as a clinical trial investigator and interned at the WHO in Geneva, Switzerland.